hammondeggs/buckets/README.md

 ## Note!
 Currently only the minilogue xd version has been tested - the prologue version should work BUT IS UNTESTED at this time!
-This will be updated
+This will be updated once I can have this done.

 ### installation